shobhark1/Coursera-Capstone/README.md

 # Data
 Foursquare API can be used  to collect information on competitors

+To give an insid=gth on the demmmographics of populaiton and neighborhood

-Toronto's 2016 Census that contains Population, Average income per Neighborhood can give insight on the demographics and population
+Toronto's 2016 Census that contains Population, Average income per Neighborhood

 Toronto's Census data -: https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-catalogue/#8c732154-5012-9afe-d0cd-ba3ffc813d5a